klclaudio/brams/doc/BRAMS_6.0_-_INSTALL_MODEL.md

      rw-r--r--   1   lufla   lufla    297 MiB   Wed Oct  6 10:15:54 2021    IC2020081900.gra
    ```

-   This files will be used as inut for BRAMS´Model.
+   This files will be used as input for BRAMS´Model.

-9. ## Download GFS Data for model
+## 9. Download GFS Data for model

    The BRAMS comes with a script in bash that get data from GFS from NCEP site.
-To get the data just run the script passing yera, month, day and output folder
+To get the data just run the script passing year, month, day and output folder.

    ```bash
    ./getGFS.sh 2021 10 02 ./datain/GFS/